 - In 2008, the Iowa legislature passed a strong smokefree law that protects 99.8 percent of Iowa workers, leaving only the casino workers at risk.
 This was a compromise that was necessary to get the bill passed.

 - Saved the Division of Tobacco Use Prevention and Control from being defunded altogether.
-Funding had been cut from $12.3 million in 2008 to $3.2 million in 2012.
-We were able to get it back to $5.2 million in 2013.
-In 2017 the funding is at $4 million dollars.
+Funding had been cut from $12.8 million in 2008 to $3.2 million in 2012.
+CAFE lobbied to get it back to $5.2 million in 2013.
+In 2017 the funding was cut to $4 million dollars where it has remained.

 Our 2018 Legislative Objectives: